impactorbitco/handbook-main/content/ims/policies/HR/Food and Catering Policy.md

 Company Handbook: false
 Created time: 24 March 2025 10:41
 ID: POL-75
-IMS: Occupational Health and Safety Management (https://www.notion.so/Occupational-Health-and-Safety-Management-1b5d6625c679806a9549eedb564e326a?pvs=21)
+IMS: Occupational Health and Safety Management
 Last edited time: 7 October 2025 17:35
-Parent item: Environmental Management Policy (Environmental%20Management%20Policy%201c0d6625c67981c6b541fa5c32d9fb28.md)
+Parent item: Environmental Management Policy
 Status: Not started
 Version Number: 1.1
 weight: 10
 ---
-# Food and Catering Policy

-**Policy Number:** S

-**Version:** 1.0

-**Effective Date:** [Insert Date]

-**Last Reviewed:** 5 December 2024

----

 ## **1. Purpose and Principles**

-Green Orbit Digital is committed to leading by example in climate action—including how we source, serve, and consume food.
+Impact Orbit Creative Group is committed to leading by example in climate action—including how we source, serve, and consume food.

 This policy ensures that all food procurement and catering practices: